purcell/exec-path-from-shell/README.md

 exec-path-from-shell
 =====================

-A GNU Emacs library to setup environment variables from the user's shell.
+A GNU Emacs library to ensure environment variables inside Emacs look the same as in the user's shell.

 Motivation
 ----------

-On OS X, an Emacs instance started from the graphical user interface will have a different environment than a shell in a terminal window, because OS X does not run a shell during the login.
-Obviously this will lead to unexpected results when calling external utilities like `make` from Emacs.
+Ever find that a command works in your shell, but not in Emacs?

+This happens a lot on OS X, where an Emacs instance started from the GUI inherits a default set of environment variables.

-This library works around this problem by copying important environment variables from the user's shell.
+This library works solves this problem by copying important environment variables from the user's shell: it works by asking your shell to print out the variables of interest, then copying them into the Emacs environment.

 Compatibility
 -------------